Two Long Island elementary schools named National Blue Ribbon winners

 One tradition in Great Neck is a "morning meeting" where students are prompted to share experiences individually with classmates — describing, say, a moment on the downside when they were scared or discouraged, or on the upside when they achieved success.
 The idea, school staffers say, is to encourage students to stretch a little, even when the subject of conversation may initially feel uncomfortable.

-"We motivate children to take risks, respectfully challenge each other's thinking and celebrate their own unique ability to make positive contributions," Lakeville School staffers stated in their application to the U.S. Department of Education.
+"We motivate children to take risks, respectfully challenge each other's thinking and celebrate their own unique ability to make positive contributions," Lakeville Elementary staffers stated in their application to the U.S. Department of Education.

 The school enrolls 770 students in grades one through five.

-Emily Zucal, the school's principal, said that students' academic performance there is boosted by an emphasis on "sequential and cohesive delivery of content."
+Emily Zucal, the school's principal, said students' academic performance there is boosted by an emphasis on "sequential and cohesive delivery of content."
 The idea is to make sure that all lessons in a particular subject and grade level are taught on schedule, so that all students and teachers can be sure that everybody has had access to the same academic content and that nothing has been skipped.

-Blue-ribbon flags and banners are familiar sights in Nassau and Suffolk County, which tend to win multiple awards annually.
+Blue-ribbon flags and banners are familiar sights in Nassau and Suffolk counties, which tend to win multiple awards annually.
 Three of the region's schools in Amagansett, Jericho and New Hyde Park took ribbon honors last year; four area schools won the year prior.

-Such schools are "raising the bar for our nation's students," said U.S. Education Secretary Miguel Cardona in a statement.
+Such schools are "raising the bar for our nation's students," U.S. Education Secretary Miguel Cardona said in a statement.
 "As we celebrate their achievements, let us look to these schools for inspiration."

 Competition for the federal program is open to private schools and independently run charter schools, as well as traditional public schools.